 Pundaze is designed to work on modern browsers across desktop and mobile devices.
 If you're having trouble accessing the game, make sure your browser is up to date.

 Currently, Pundaze is available as a web application only.
 You can add it to your home screen on most mobile devices for an app-like experience.
-I'm not currently considering making a native mobile app.
+A native mobile app is not currently being planned.

-Pundaze is created, developed, and maintained by a single person (me, Tom).
-From the website code to thinking of and drawing the puns themselves, it's a one-person operation.
+Pundaze is created, developed, and maintained by a single person (that's me, Tom!).
+From the website code to the puns themselves, it's a one-person operation.
 You can read more about the history and story behind Pundaze on the About page.

 The best way to support Pundaze is to play daily, share your results with friends, and spread the word!
-I'd love to get a minimally-invasive amount of ads set up to help keep the lights on.
+Eventually I'd like to start getting some ad revenue to help keep the lights on.
 In the future, there may be premium options available for those who want to support the game further.

 I'd love to hear from you!
-Send your thoughts, questions, or feedback to feedback@pundaze.com. (just remember, pun suggestions go straight to the trash :) )
+Submit your thoughts, questions, or feedback via this form.

-Yes, with an asterisk.
+Yes!
 Pundaze is family-friendly and appropriate for all ages.
+However, some of the wordplay might be challenging for very young children.
 The Terms of Use specify a minimum age of 13 to comply with online privacy regulations.

-I kind of hope the "Pun" part is obvious... but the name "Pundaze" is a nod to my previous project "#PundayMonday" (which you can read about in the About page) and the fact that there's a new pun puzzle every day—hence, Pun + Days = Pundaze!
+The name "Pundaze" is a nod to my previous project "#PundayMonday" (which you can read about in the About section) and the fact that there's a new pun puzzle every day—hence, Pun + Days = Pundaze :)